acheul/seoul-rs/README.md

 * `IntoWrap` can be though as a not-tuple single variable version of `Tuplike` for enum's wrapping variants.

+* Since v0.3.7 it supports a struct data with one field.

 ## Example
 ```rust
 use seoul::IntoWrap;